DataBiosphere/wdl-conformance-tests/README.md

 ```commandline
 python create_graph.py -f performance_output.csv
 ```
+If no input CSV file is given, then the program will run the entire performance test suite first.
 ### Graph Options
 Similar to the performance testing script, [all options](#options) from the base runner are carried through.
 However, there are graphing specific options:
 ```commandline